hsf-training/hsf-training-ml-webpage/_episodes/05-Resources.md

 > ## What about GPUs?
 > **scikit-learn** doesn't have GPU support, therefore should only be used for training simple neural networks.
-> **PyTorch** does have GPU support, therefore can be used train complicated neural network model that require a lot of GPU power.
+> **PyTorch** does have GPU support, therefore can be used train complicated neural network models that require a lot of GPU power.
 {: .callout}

 Note that the four Python programming packages discussed so far are interoperable: in particular, datatypes from NumPy and pandas are often used in packages like scikit-learn and PyTorch.